fission/blog.fission.io/content/posts/fission_pod_specs.md

 $ kubectl taint nodes gke-vishal-fission-dev-default-pool-87c8b616-549c gke-vishal-fission-dev-default-pool-87c8b616-5q2c gke-vishal-fission-dev-default-pool-87c8b616-pg05 gke-vishal-fission-dev-default-pool-87c8b616-t5q1 reservation:NoSchedule-
 ```

-## Functions with volumes
+### Functions with volumes

-Functions are great for stateless things but there use cases where functions want to deal with data and it is best attached as volume.
-For example functions used in data pipelines would benefit a lot from volumes being attached to functions.
-With PodSpec now you can attach a volume to a function.
-You have to define a volume and then mount it on specific container.
-In following example we create a simple volume with Kubernetes downward API which dumps information of labels in a file.
+Functions are great for stateless things but there use cases where functions deal with data, that is best  attached as volume.
+For example, functions used in data pipelines would benefit a lot from volumes being attached to functions.

+With PodSpec you can now attach a volume to a function.
+You have to **define a volume** and then **mount it on specific container**.
+In the following example we create a simple volume with Kubernetes downward API which dumps information of labels in a file.
 The volume is then mounted on the function container at `/etc/funcdata`

 ```